tweedegolf/workshop-embedded-twoparter/material/part_2/assignment_a.md

 1. If you're using VS Code, open `workshop.code-workspace`.
 That will help rust-analyzer to figure out the project structure.

-1. For this exercice, we'll be working in part 2A.
+1. For this exercise, we'll be working in part 2A.
 Inside the `src` folder, you'll find a couple of files:
     - `lib.rs` Where all modules are declared.
 No need to edit
     - `hal_import.rs` HAL compatibility module.
 You can leave it as is.
     - `acc.rs` contains a `config_acc` function.
 This function can be used to configure the LIS3DH to raise an interrupt if it has any data ready.
 It uses the `lis3dh` driver crate in order to do so.
 All you need to do is pass it a TWIM instance.